IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-theory.md

 ---
 The Scrum Framework provides a set of lightweight rules that help a Scrum Team to achieve a minimal level of empiricism, this can be accomplished by:

-- ✅  Time-boxes that help a Scrum Team create empirical feedback loops.
+✅ - Time-boxes that help a Scrum Team create empirical feedback loops.
-- ✅  Producing a “Done” Increment at least once during a Sprint, a Scrum Team enables transparency that allows them to validate their assumptions about value.
+✅ - Producing a “Done” Increment at least once during a Sprint, a Scrum Team enables transparency that allows them to validate their assumptions about value.

 To truly maximise the benefits of Scrum, Scrum Teams must increase the breadth (quantity) and depth (quality) of their empiricism.
 For example by:

--  ✅  Increasing transparency into how they do their work, they are able to identify improvements in their processes, tools, and interactions.
+✅ - Increasing transparency into how they do their work, they are able to identify improvements in their processes, tools, and interactions.
--  ✅  Increasing transparency into the value that customers realise from using the product, they gain deeper insights into how they can improve the product.
+✅ - Increasing transparency into the value that customers realise from using the product, they gain deeper insights into how they can improve the product.
--  ✅  Increasing their frequency of collaboration during the day, beyond just the Daily Scrum, they can identify and resolve issues sooner, thereby improving their flow of work.
+✅ - Increasing their frequency of collaboration during the day, beyond just the Daily Scrum, they can identify and resolve issues sooner, thereby improving their flow of work.
--  ✅  Collaborating with the Product Owner as the work is being done, they can increase the speed with which they are able to improve the product.
+✅ - Collaborating with the Product Owner as the work is being done, they can increase the speed with which they are able to improve the product.

 💡 Coaching
 {: .label }

-> #### The quarterly results look great!
+> #### Transparency - there can be challenges with transparency, for example,
 >
+> - Are the team comfortable working in an Agile way, breaking work down and delivering it in an incremental and iterative way?
+> - Do the team regularly update the Product Backlog and Sprint Backlog?
+> - Are they able to produce a done, useable, valuable increment every Sprint?
+> - Do the team trust one another and are they working towards common goals?
+> - Is there a blame culture in the organisation?
-> - Revenue was off the chart.
+> - Are the team trusted, empowered and allowed to (sometimes) fail?
-> - Profits were higher than ever.
+> - Are the team nervous about speaking up in front of senior stakeholders?
+> - Is there a fear of conflict?
 >
->  *Everything* is going according to **plan**.

-**Transparency** - there can be challenges with transparency, for example,

-▫️ Are the team comfortable working in an Agile way, breaking work down and delivering it in an incremental and iterative way?
-▫️ Do the team regularly update the Product Backlog and Sprint Backlog?
-▫️ Are they able to produce a done, useable, valuable increment every Sprint?
-▫️ Do the team trust one another and are they working towards common goals?
-▫️ Is there a blame culture in the organisation?
-▫️ Are the team trusted, empowered and allowed to (sometimes) fail?
-▫️ Are the team nervous about speaking up in front of senior stakeholders?
-▫️ Is there a fear of conflict?

-**Inspection & Adaptation** - there can be challenges with inspection and adaptation, for example,
+> #### Inspection & Adaptation - there can be challenges with inspection and adaptation, for example,
+>

-- [ ] Is there an understanding that the plan for a Sprint isn’t set in stone and updating timelines and scope for product delivery is not only normal but also desirable?
+> - Is there an understanding that the plan for a Sprint isn’t set in stone and updating timelines and scope for product delivery is not only normal but also desirable?
-- [ ] Does the organisation want to deliver on time and scope or do they want to create the best product they possibly can?
+> - Does the organisation want to deliver on time and scope or do they want to create the best product they possibly can?
-- [ ] Are the team able to change their ways of working?
+> - Are the team able to change their ways of working?
-- [ ] Are stakeholders actively involved and participating in Sprint Reviews?
+> - Are stakeholders actively involved and participating in Sprint Reviews?
-- [ ] Are the team creating their own estimates or are estimates imposed on them?
+> - Are the team creating their own estimates or are estimates imposed on them?
-- [ ] Are the team trusted to come up with their own solutions?
+> - Are the team trusted to come up with their own solutions?
-- [ ] Once a plan has been made, is it difficult to change that plan?
+> - Once a plan has been made, is it difficult to change that plan?
-- [ ] Are estimates treated as commitments?
+> - Are estimates treated as commitments?
+>

 ---